-Bear with us for a moment while we ask you to reach back into the far corner of your memory and remember approximately four months ago when we went to Portugal.
+Bear with us for a moment while we ask you to reach back into the far corner of your memory.
+Please remember that approximately four months ago when we went to Portugal.
 Yep, complete with a tour of the Douro Valley and three nights in Porto.

 Seems like a distant dream, right??
 We spent a full week in Northern Portugal, drinking wine and exploring the Douro Valley, and bookended it all with a little preview of one of our new favorite cities: Porto.

-Though we hardly scratched the surface on all of the amazing restaurants, cafes and bars the city has to offer, we sure made a valiant effort.
-With two days and three nights, we crossed the city on foot, winding up and down the many, many hills, refueling on pastels de nata as we saw fit.
+Though we hardly scratched the surface on everything the city has to offer, we made a valiant effort.
+With two days and three nights, we crossed the city on foot.
+We wound up and down the many, many hills.
+Most importantly, we refueled on pastels de nata as we saw fit.

 Because we’re helpful, we decided to share our findings via map… but a quick note about that — not everywhere is included, because some tips are just general neighborhoods, and others, like Graham’s Port Lodge & the restaurant and beaches we visited in Foz, are a drive away from the center of the city.
 All well worth a visit, but not doable if you’re only on foot.

 So, without further ado, here’s what we loved most!